Overabundant Information and Learning Traps, joint with Xiaosheng Mu

 Abstract.
 When testing a theory, we should ask not just whether its predictions match what we see in the data, but also about its "completeness": how much of the predictable variation in the data does the theory capture?
 Defining completeness is conceptually challenging, but we show how methods based on machine learning can provide tractable measures of completeness.
 We also identify a model domain -- the human perception and generation of randomness -- where measures of completeness can be feasibly analyzed; from these measures we discover there is significant structure in the problem that existing theories have yet to capture.

 Abstract.
 We take a machine learning approach to the problem of predicting initial play in strategic-form games, with the goal of uncovering new regularities in play and improving the predictions of existing theories.
-The analysis is implemented on data from previous laboratory experiments, and also a new data set of 200 games with randomly distributed payoffs that were played on Mechanical Turk.
-We use two approaches to uncover new regularities in play and improving the predictions of existing theories.
+The analysis is implemented on data from previous laboratory experiments, and also a new data set of 200 games played on Mechanical Turk.
+We use two approaches to uncover new regularities in play and improve the predictions of existing theories.
 First, we use machine learning algorithms to train prediction rules based on a large set of game features.
-Examination of the games where our algorithm predicts play correctly but the existing models do not leads us to introduce a risk aversion parameter, which we find significantly improves predictive accuracy.
+Examination of the games where our algorithm predicts play correctly, but the existing models do not, leads us to introduce a risk aversion parameter that we find significantly improves predictive accuracy.
 Second, we augment existing empirical models by using play in a set of training games to predict how the models' parameters vary across new games.
 This modified approach generates better out-of-sample predictions, and provides insight into how and why the parameters vary.
 These methodologies are not special to the problem of predicting play in games, and may be useful in other contexts.